ansible-collections/community.general/docs/docsite/rst/filter_guide.rst

 .. note:: The output of the examples in this section use the YAML callback plugin.
 Quoting: "Ansible output that can be quite a bit easier to read than the default JSON formatting."
 See :ref:`the documentation for the community.general.yaml callback plugin <ansible_collections.community.general.yaml_callback>`.

-In the example below the lists are merged by the attribute *name*
+In the example below the lists are merged by the attribute *name*:

 .. literalinclude:: ../examples/lists_mergeby/example-001.yml
    :language: yaml